samir-s-hassan/codepath-prework-ios/README.md

 The following **required** functionality is completed:

-- [ ] Users are see a screen with three labels and a button
+- [X] Users are see a screen with three labels and a button
-- [ ] Tapping the button changes the screen color to a random color
+- [X] Tapping the button changes the screen color to a random color

+## How to run

+1. Open Xcode
+2. Choose your simulator, it must be a phone e.g. iPhone 13, iPhone 14 Plus, iPhone 15 Pro, etc.
+3. Build and run the app on Xcode (can use Command + R)

 ## Video Walkthrough